 (b) No member of the Advisory Committee may be employed by or affiliated with any Participant or any of its Affiliates or facilities.
-A Representative of the SEC [The SEC's Chief Technology Officer (or the individual then currently employed in a comparable position providing equivalent services)] shall serve as an observer of the Advisory Committee (but shall not be a member thereof).
-The Operating Committee shall select one (1) member to serve on the Advisory Committee from representatives of each category identified in Sections 4.13(b)(i) through 4.13(b)(xii) to serve on the Advisory Committee on behalf of himself or herself individually and not on behalf of the entity for which the individual is then currently employed; provided that the members so selected pursuant to Sections 4.13(b)(i) through 4.13(b)(xii) must include, in the aggregate, representatives of no fewer than three (3) broker-dealers that are active in the options business and representatives of no fewer than three (3) broker-dealers that are active in the equities business; and provided further that upon a change in employment of any such member so selected pursuant to Sections 4.13(b)(i) through 4.13(b)(xii) a Majority Vote of the Operating Committee shall be required for such member to be eligible to continue to serve on the Advisory Committee:
+A Representative of the SEC shall serve as an observer of the Advisory Committee (but shall not be a member thereof).
+The Operating Committee shall select one (1) member to serve on the Advisory Committee from representatives of each category identified in Sections 4.13(b)(i) through 4.13(b)(xii) to serve on the Advisory Committee on behalf of himself or herself individually and not on behalf of the entity for which the individual is then currently employed; provided that the members so selected pursuant to Sections 4.13(b)(i) through 4.13(b)(xii) must include, in the aggregate, representatives of no fewer than three (3) broker-dealers that are active in the options business; and provided further that upon a change in employment of any such member so selected pursuant to Sections 4.13(b)(i) through 4.13(b)(xii) a Majority Vote of the Operating Committee shall be required for such member to be eligible to continue to serve on the Advisory Committee:

-- (i) a broker-dealer with no more than 150 Registered Persons; - (ii) a broker-dealer with at least 151 and no more than 499 Registered
+(i) a broker-dealer with no more than 150 Registered Persons;

+(ii) a broker-dealer with at least 151 and no more than 499 Registered